A topic from the subject of Kinetics in Chemistry.

 Types of Experiments

-• Applications: Radical reactions are used in a variety of applications, including:
+• Applications: Radical reactions are applied in:

 Data Analysis